-We’ve made it through three quarters of the year, through all of the success and growth, and every frustration and setback.
-Don’t stop now—the end is in sight, but we’re not there yet.
+We’re almost at the end of the term!
+After navigating success and growth, and every frustration and setback, don’t stop now—the end is in sight, but we’re not there yet.

-As you and your student tackle these last few weeks, remember: your student is #1.
+As you and your student tackle the rest of the semester, remember: your student is #1.

 We always have to look out for #1: homework, grades, and performance.
 Help your student prioritize themselves and school in this home stretch.